 Double-tank ion exchange water softeners (dual-tank water softeners) feature two resin tanks and one brine tank.
 These systems are popular in business and commercial settings, as they automatically switch to the second resin tank when the first tank hits capacity.
 This ensures you have plenty of soft water when you need it.

-Since dual-tank systems provide plenty of soft water all the time, they’re becoming increasingly popular in residential settings.
-On average, they cost between $1,000 and $2,500
+Since dual-tank systems provide plenty of soft water consistently, they’re becoming increasingly popular in residential settings.
+On average, they cost between $1,000 and $2,500.

 Water Distiller

 A water distiller provides a home water treatment method for achieving contaminant-free water.
-To do this, the system converts the water into a vapor through heating and then condenses it back into its liquid state.
+The system converts the water into a vapor through heating and then condenses it back into its liquid state.

 Whole-House Reverse Osmosis

-A whole-house reverse osmosis system is another potential solution to soften water in your home.
-These systems use pressure to push the water through a semi-permeable membrane.
-The membrane filters out contaminants, resulting in filtered water.
+A whole-house reverse osmosis system is another potential solution to soften water throughout your home.
+These systems use pressure to push the water through a semi-permeable membrane, which filters out contaminants, resulting in filtered water.

 How Does Capacity Affect Water Softener System Prices?